Flying with babies can be difficult, particularly when bringing a stroller with you.

 You’ll have to fill out tags for checking strollers correctly, leaving enough space for the flight number of your connecting flight.

-With everything that takes place during a flight transfer, even the slightest error or unclear penmanship could lead to an airline employee mistakenly transferring your stroller to a different plane.
+With everything that takes place during a flight transfer, even the slightest error or illegible penmanship could lead to an airline employee mistakenly transferring your stroller to a different plane.

 A better, less-risky option would be to check your stroller at the next gate yourself.